 Why a growth mindset is important

-- we are more flexible in our outlook, we can see the negatives and the positives,
+- Are more flexible in our outlook, we can see the negatives and the positives,

-- we view the effort and struggle required to learn and do something new as part of the process rather than something that is negative and must be avoided,
+- View the effort and struggle required to learn and do something new as part of the process rather than something that is negative and must be avoided,

-- we can learn from mistakes, failures and challenges rather than wallowing in them and giving up,
+- Can learn from mistakes, failures and challenges rather than wallowing in them and giving up,

-- we are more willing to ask for and accept help from others, and
+- Are more willing to ask for and accept help from others, and

-- we see or can create the opportunities for ourselves.
+- See or can create the opportunities for ourselves.

 In short, we believe we can learn.
 Even if there are challenges, obstacles and unhelpful people on our path.
 We find a way over, above, under or around them.
 And we learn from these experiences.
-As well as learning from experiences when things have gone well and came more easily to us.
+As well as learning from experiences when things have gone well.

 Why a growth mindset is important after illness or injury